-Found in 74 Collections and/or Records:
+Found in 78 Collections and/or Records:

 This collection is comprised of the single volume mathematics notebook of Samuel Alsop.
 The notebook includes notes and mathematical diagrams for classes Alsop taught at Westtown School during the year 1855.

 Contains the minutes of the Executive Committee of the Association of Friends School.
 Inserted into the volume are the constitution, conference programs, and some reports.

-Scope and Content note This collection is composed of the single volume typed speech of Samuel Austin, entitled "Education and Some Educators Among Early Friends."
-The speech focuses on the history of "Pagan Education" and the transition to "Christian Education," as well as highlighting early Quaker education and educators.
+The typed speech of Samuel Austin, entitled "Education and Some Educators Among Early Friends," focuses on the history of "Pagan Education" and the transition to "Christian Education."
+It also highlights early Quaker education and educators.